-Home > Rehab Treatment > How Therapies for Addiction and Counselling Work Together in Lasting Recovery > What is CBT (Cognitive Behaviour Therapy) for Addiction?
+Home > Rehab Treatment > How Therapies for Addiction and Counselling Work Together in Lasting Recovery > CBT Treatment For Drug and Alcohol Addiction

 In a typical CBT session, the therapist works closely with the patient to discover thought patterns that may be contributing to emotional or behavioural problems.
 For instance, someone might regularly think, “I’m always messing up at work.”
 This may lead to feelings of inadequacy and poor performance.